-NFL Trade Rumors: Marshawn Lynch Trade to Oakland Makes Raiders AFC West Favorites?
+NFL Trade Rumors: Marshawn Lynch Trade To Oakland Makes Raiders AFC West Favorites?
 Latest Super Bowl 52 Odds

 Adding a veteran with Super Bowl experience has odds makers already considering Oakland as the favorite to win the AFC West in 2017.

-The Raiders current odds to win the AFC Championship are 10/1, which is a good price considering where Oakland could have finished last season if their starting quarterback Derek Carr didn’t get injured before the playoffs began.
+The Raiders’ current odds to win the AFC Championship are 10/1, which is a good price considering where Oakland could have finished last season if their starting quarterback Derek Carr didn’t get injured before the playoffs began.

 The Raiders gained the respect of Las Vegas odds makers heading into the upcoming season after such a successful 2016, and with Carr returning healthy, they are expected to be one of the top teams to beat in the AFC.